JeromeDane/hearthstone-log-reader/README.md

 ## Prerequisites

-This [Hearthstone log](http://us.battle.net/hearthstone/) watcher is written as a node module, and assumes the following:
+This [Hearthstone log](http://us.battle.net/hearthstone/) reader is written as a node module, and assumes the following:

 1. You know JavaScript.
 2. You are familiar with [NodeJS](http://nodejs.org) and have it installed on your machine.